sahurtado88/Documentacion/English.md

 I wish you hadn't eaten the whole pizza.
 If only he had called me before coming here.
 If only they had arrived on time for the meeting.

+_______________________

+"In case" is a conjunction that connects clauses together.

+"In case" expresses precaution – doing things in order to be ready for possible future situations.

+I brought an umbrella in case it rains.
+Please call me before our meeting in case I forget.

+"Unless" is another conjunction that is used to connect clauses.

+"Unless" expresses a negative condition – an action will be done if the condition is not true.
+It is usually followed by a verb in the simple present tense.

+We will get to the airport before our flight unless traffic is bad.
+Let's hire the first applicant unless we find better candidates.

+"Unless" can also be followed by a verb in the simple past or the past perfect tense, depending on the type of conditional used.
+It is never followed by a verb in the future tense.

+Vincent will be there by 9:00 -- unless his  flight is delayed. (first conditional) I wouldn't fire Carl unless I had a replacement for him. (second conditional) They wouldn't have won the account unless they had worked very hard on the preliminary research. (third conditional)

+We use the conjunctions "in case" and "unless" to connect clauses together.

+"In case" is used to express precaution.
+"Unless" is used to express a negative condition.
+________________________________

+Remember

+“Remember” means to keep a person or thing in your mind or to bring a person or thing back to your mind.
+Think of “remember” as the opposite of “forget.”
+Listen to some examples:

+I just remembered I left the water on.

+Remember to bring a lock to store your belongings.

+In the first example, notice that “remember” is followed by a clause.
+In the second, it is followed by an infinitive, also known as to + verb.
+“Remember” can also be followed by a noun that ends in -ing, as in “I remember leaving the water on.”

+Remind

+Now, let’s talk about “remind.”

+“Remind” means to cause someone else to remember something.
+In other words, a person can make sure someone else does not forget something.
+Listen to an example:

+Can you remind him to buy more cat food?
+We ran out.

+When we use “remind” this way, the verb is followed by an object.
+In this case, the object is “him.”

+Another way we use “remind” is to say that a similarity causes us to think of someone or something.
+Listen to an example:

+That actor reminds me so much of my brother.
+They have the same eyes and laugh.

+When we use “remind” this way, we always include the word “of.”
+_________________________

+take away

+get rid

+A short vacation will help take your stress away.

+take down

+remove; disassemble

+We took down the bulletin board and replaced it with a whiteboard.

+take off

+remove

+In Asia, you may be expected to take off your shoes before entering a house.

+take out

+remove

+Greg took out all the trash from the shredding machine.

+take back

+reclaim something that was initially yours; to withdraw something you have said or offered

+If the product doesn't work, just return it with the receipt, and you can take your money back.

+take in

+understand; comprehend

+I couldn't take in what the speaker was saying, so I asked him to explain it further.

+take on

+hire

+The diner had to take on more waiters to handle the holiday crowd.

+take up

+learn or start something new

+Even if I don't like it, I will take up golf because it is good for business.

+take up with

+associate with; spend much time with
+(This phrase is used to express disapproval.)

+Be careful not to take up with the wrong people when starting a business.

+take up (space)

+fill or occupy space

+All these files are taking up the space on my desk; I can't work anymore.

+take off

+begin flying

+Please fasten your seat belts.
+The plane is about to take off.

+take up

+begin again; resume

+Paul, it's your turn to discuss the guidelines.
+Just take up where we left off last week.

+take charge

+lead; control

+Debbie, you're the one who knows the most about this project, so you take charge.

+take over

+get control from somebody

+When Jacob resigned, Pete took over his position in the company.

+take after

+be similar to; look like

+John takes after his father.
+He looks exactly like his father did 20 years ago.

+take to

+like; feel comfortable with

+Dimitri has great people skills.
+Clients take to him immediately.

+take apart

+separate something into its parts

+If you take apart the fax machine, make sure you know how to put it back together.

+take down

+record in writing

+Who will take down the minutes of today's meeting?

+take out

+escort; accompany

+After the conference, the president's bodyguards took him out to the hall.